-Thankfully, the retail trading industry is structured in a way that benefits relaxed trading.
+Thankfully, the retail trading industry is structured in a way that benefits patient trading.

-Instead of competing with hedge funds at their own game, we can calmly step in and out of trades over a longer period of time, and not have to fuss about intraday price volatility.
+Instead of competing with hedge funds at their own game, we can carefully choose our battles and stay out of the market otherwise.

 Flexibility is another key advantage to retail traders.
 We can switch strategies in an instant and adapt almost immediately to major shifts in the market.